MaRuCien/hello-world/README.md

 A variable name should accurately identify your variable.
 When you create good variable names, your JavaScript code becomes easier to understand and easier to work with.
 Properly naming variables is really important!
 Here are rules JavaScript has for naming variables:

-.Variable names cannot contain spaces.
+- Variable names cannot contain spaces.
-.Variable names must begin with a letter, an underscore (_) or a dollar sign ($).
+- Variable names must begin with a letter, an underscore (_) or a dollar sign ($).
-.Variable names can only contain letters, numbers, underscores, or dollar signs.
+- Variable names can only contain letters, numbers, underscores, or dollar signs.
-.Variable names are case-sensitive.
+- Variable names are case-sensitive.

 Certain words may not be used as variable names, because they have other meanings within JavaScript.